bkpravee/mc_springboot_test/README.md

 ## Dockerization

-the *DockerFile* is part of the source, to create a docker image run
+the *DockerFile* is included as part of the project files, to create a docker image run
 ```docker
 docker build -t <image name> .
 ```